Quetiapine Fumarate (kwe-TYE-a-peen FUE-ma-rate)

 - Some side effects are more likely to happen in elderly people who have memory problems or other reduced mental skills.
 Make sure the doctor knows if the person who will be using this medicine has forgetfulness or confusion related to aging (such as Alzheimer's disease or dementia).

 - This medicine may make you dizzy, lightheaded, or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Avoid driving, using machines, or doing anything else that could be dangerous if you or your child are not alert.
 You may also feel lightheaded when getting up suddenly from a lying or sitting position, so get up slowly.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.
-You may also need to have your eyes tested on a regular basis.
+You or your child may also need to have your eyes tested on a regular basis.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.